publiclab/mapknitter/README.md

 ### Running tests

-When you try to run tests in Mapknitter, you can the default Rake tasks, such as:
+When you try to run tests in MapKnitter, you can the default Rake tasks, such as:

 `rake test:units`
 `rake test:functionals`